Esmee Brugts: International career

 Brugts was born in the Netherlands to a Surinamese father and Dutch mother.
 She has played for several Netherlands youth teams.
 On 16 February 2022, she collected her first senior cap for the Netherlands in a game against Brazil during the 2022 Tournoi de France.
 She came on the field as a substitute for Victoria Pelova six minutes before the end of the match.
 She scored her first goal for the national team on 8 April 2022 in a match against Cyprus.
 On 6 September 2022, she scored a goal in the 93rd minute of the stoppage time in a 1–0 victory over Iceland, to qualify her country as top of Group C to the 2023 FIFA Women's World Cup.

 On 31 May 2023, she was named as part of the Netherlands provisional squad for the FIFA Women's World Cup.
 She played at all five games for the Netherlands during the World Cup, scoring twice against Vietnam in the final group game.

+Personal life

+She is in a relationship with her compatriot Daniëlle de Jong.